 Rooms are very spacious at Parador de Hondarribia with high vaulted ceilings and incredibly thick walls.
 Unlike a few of the other paradors in Spain this one really does feel like you’re staying in a castle.

 Also, if you have a car, San Sebastian is just a 20-minute drive away where you’ll find some of the world’s best restaurants such as Arzak, Alameda and Kokotxa.
 If you’re really looking to treat yourself then it’s worth the detour!
+If you like the finer things in life, this is what the Camino de Santiago accommodation is all about.

 The Landa is famous for its world-class service and friendly atmosphere making it a lovely place to stay at in northern Spain.